obsidian-level-maker/Obsidian/source_files/fltk/fluid/README_fl.txt

 Note: It is possible that the same property by name has different arguments
       when used in a different Type.

+Every node can have properties that it holds for its parent.
+Parent properties are stored as "parent_properties { ...list... }".
+If a node encounters this property tag, it must ask its parent to interpret the contents of that list.
+See Fl_Grid for an example.

 Type Fl_Type <word>

+  "uid" <4-digit-hex> : since Oct 2023, optional, a unique id for this node
+      within the project file
   “label” <word> : text
   “user_data” <word> : a value or an expression “user_data_type” <word> : usually “void*” or “long”